 Trust is a key enabler of any organisation’s work.
 To build trust, organisations must be able to show lawfulness, fairness, transparency and accountability.
 Your business also depends on your reputation – having the media claim that you are “scraping” personal data is far from ideal.
 Notably, NHS England have delayed their project until September and this has been welcomed by the ICO.
 To avoid the confusion and mistrust arising in the first instance, plan and document your proposed processing well in advance and utilise the tools available under GDPR to demonstrate compliance.

-Insight from Loretta Maxfield and Jennifer Breslin Data Protection specialists at Thorntons.
-For more information contact Loretta or Jennifer on 03330 430350.
+Insight from Loretta Maxfield is a Data Protection specialists at Thorntons.
+For more information contact Loretta on 03330 430350.